SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

-## Install the Google Cloud Functions App
+## Installing the Google Cloud Functions App

 This section provides instructions for installing the Google Cloud Functions App, and examples of each of the App dashboards.